Emergency Response Reference Page

 Shelter in place - If in imminent danger, and escape is not possible, seek shelter, stay put, turn off all lights, and suggest all occupants seek cover, if possible.

 Activate a cell phone to check for a text message (if subscribed to the College’s text message alert system), go to the nearest (and safest) computer to check for an e-mail, or to a campus phone and call the College Switchboard for a message from the College’s emergency message system.
-If in danger, remain as calm and as quiet as possible and attempt to contact the Safety and Security Office (ext.4911 or (570) 321-4064) or the Williamsport Police Department (911) to advise them of your location and the number of people in the room.
+If in danger, remain as calm and as quiet as possible and attempt to contact the Public Safety Office (ext.4911 or (570) 321-4064) or the Williamsport Police Department (911) to advise them of your location and the number of people in the room.
 To help conceal your location, occupants’ cell phones should be on “vibrate.”

 As with any emergency event, awareness of your surroundings and the events happening around you are the biggest potential deterrent to preventing a hostage taking, criminal or terrorist act from occurring.